+6. Removing what percent or more of the tree's foliage can have a serious impact on the growth of the tree?
 Removing over 40% of the crown of the tree will reduce its growth.

 7. How do you determine how far apart to plant trees in a tree line and how far apart to plant the tree rows?
-Is their such a thing as a wrong distance, such as too far apart or too close together? (see question #1) Depending on the emphasis of nut or wood production, and what kinds of crops are planned on, the width of the alleys must be adjusted to meet these plans.
-Wood production is compatible with narrow rows and multiple rows, nut production requires single rows and wide spacing between trees.
+Is there such a thing as a wrong distance, such as too far apart or too close together?
+(See question #1) Depending on the emphasis of nut or wood production, and what kinds of crops are planned on, the width of the alleys must be adjusted to meet these plans.
+Wood production is compatible with narrow rows and multiple rows; nut production requires single rows and wide spacing between trees.